Frank-ZY-Dou/Coverage_Axis/README.md

 We use [Fast Winding Number](https://www.dgp.toronto.edu/projects/fast-winding-numbers/) for Inside-outside determination for point cloud inputs.

 Please use the following commands for building the modified [libigl](https://libigl.github.io/tutorial/) at https://github.com/Frank-ZY-Dou/libigl_CA.
-Note that [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) is needed for libigl, make sure you have installed it.
+Note that [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) is needed for libigl; make sure you have installed it.

 ```angular2html
 sudo apt-get install git